UKPLab/emnlp2017-bilstm-cnn-crf/README.md

 In the following repository you can find an BiLSTM-CRF implementation used for Sequence Tagging, e.g. POS-tagging, Chunking, or Named Entity Recognition.
 The implementation is based on Keras 1.x and can be run with Theano (0.9.0) or Tensorflow (0.12.1) as backend.

+The architecture is described in our papers [Reporting Score Distributions Makes a Difference: Performance Study of LSTM-networks for Sequence Tagging](https://arxiv.org/abs/1707.09861) and [Optimal Hyperparameters for Deep LSTM-Networks for Sequence Labeling Tasks](https://arxiv.org/abs/1707.06799).

 The hyperparameters of this network can be easily configured, so that you can re-run the proposed system by [Huang et al., Bidirectional LSTM-CRF Models for Sequence Tagging](https://arxiv.org/abs/1508.01991), [Ma and Hovy, End-to-end Sequence Labeling via Bi-directional LSTM-CNNs-CRF](https://arxiv.org/abs/1603.01354) and [Lample et al, Neural Architectures for Named Entity Recognition](https://arxiv.org/abs/1603.01360).

 The implementation was optimized for **performance** using a smart shuffeling of the trainings data to group sentences with same length together.
 This increases the training speed by multiple factors in comparison to the implementations by Ma or Lample.